voxel51/api-py/WALKTHROUGH.md

 ```

 Analytics have _names_ and _versions_; unless otherwise specified, the latest
-version of each analytic is used.
-However, older versions of analytics can also
+version of each Analytic is used.
+However, older versions of Analytics can also
 be accessed:

 ```python
 print(api.list_analytics(all_versions=True))
 ```

-In this walkthrough, we'll use the VehicleSense analytic:
+In this walkthrough, we'll use the VehicleSense Analytic:

 ```python
 ANALYTIC_NAME = "voxel51/vehicle-sense"